CharlesOkechukwu/Happy_pets/README.md

 - **Features**: Highlights the key features of the project.
 - **Contributing**: Guidelines for contributing to the project.
 - **License**: Specifies the license under which the project is distributed.

+## Models
+### User Model
+User model object handles the storage of user's data.
+It enables users to reigister, login, add pet and book appointments.
+It contains the following fields:
+- First Name
+- Last Name
+- Email
+- Phonenumber
+- Password
+- Created At

+### Pet Model
+Pet model object handles the storage of the pet's data.
+It enables users to add their pets and upload pet's photo, it contains a method pet_age that calculates the pet's age in years.
+It contains the following fields:
+- Name
+- Specie
+- Breed
+- Birth Date
+- Color
+- Owner Id
+- Photo

+### Vet Model
+Vet object model handles the storage of vet doctors data.
+It enables vet doctors to register, login and attend to vet appointments and start vet session.
+It contains the following fields:
+- Fullname
+- Email
+- Phonenumber
+- Address
+- City
+- State
+- Country
+- Password
+- Photo

+### Appointments
+Appointments object model handles the appointment data, it collects the appointment time, reason for apointment and also collects the pet id, pet name, owner's contact details and the vet doctors id.

+### Vaccination
+Vaccination object model handles the vaccination records, it stores the vaccine name, vaccine does, date of vaccine administration, date of next vaccine administration, number of doeses left and the name of the vet doctor administering the vaccine.

+### HealthRecord
+HealthRecord object model handles the health record of a pet, it stores the diagnosis, sysmptoms, treatment and name vet doctor treating the pet.

+### GrowthRecord
+GrowthRecord object model handles the growth record of the pet, it stores the weight and height of a pet month by month in a year.